Puerto Rico’s 2015-2016 Winter Baseball League

 There were security guards around, but there were no issues that needed them.
 There was plenty of parking (and close to the stadium entrance since there were so few spectators).

-The cost of tickets varies between $4.00 to $10.00 for adults.
+2015/2016 – Again this year, the Tickets are FREE at Carolina Roberto Clemente Stadium!
+You can’t lose … it’s a fun-filled night for free!
+For other stadiums/games – The cost of tickets varies between $5.00 to $17.50 for adults.
 Children get a 50% discount on the general and preferred tickets.
 There was a VIP ticket window (I assume for box seats) but I did not see the price.
-Other stadiums may charge other prices, but they are all economical.
 Tickets can be purchased at the Boleteria (ticket window) at the stadium.

 Game times vary by day of week and stadium, so make sure to check the schedule for start times.
 And. they seem to start on time, so don’t be late!

 Bring an umbrella with you.
 The season is during a wet time of year, so showers come and go.
 The game we went to continued through a light rain.
 Many people got up and moved to covered sections of the stands during the showers.

 I don’t know if it is allowed or not, but no one checked our bag for food or beverages.
 I assume you could try to bring something in with you, though the prices were not outrageous at the park for the snacks and drinks they offered.

 Use this map to locate places mentioned in this article.
 You can click on a placemark to view the GPS coordinates for that place.